 Marketing today has become pretty much a roller coaster ride.
 Keeping up with the numerous trends and tools has become a task.
-Nonetheless, if you want to win the digital marketing game, you need to not only keep up and learn, but also adopt & adapt.
+Nonetheless, if you want to win the digital marketing game, you need to not only keep up and learn but also adopt & adapt.

 ZMOT were basically key moments in a consumer's digital communication with or about a brand.
 This would shape how they would go about the rest of their journey, which brought about the First and Second Moment of Truth, which was introduced by Google, next.
-These three stages, summed up the Marketing Funnel in a more dynamic and proactive fashion.
+These three stages summed up the Marketing Funnel in a more dynamic and proactive fashion.

 Marketers and business owners tried to be there when prospective customers first picked up their phones or made a search on their computers for a certain product or service.
 Efforts were made to make businesses discoverable during these searches and go on to create more awareness among the target audience, both about the brand and the product/service, in general.
 ZMOT is still an important concept of marketing and is used as a key idea to create winning marketing strategies.

 The way we google has been changing over the years.
-The intent with which we Google has also been changing.
+The intent with which Google has also been changing.
 We no longer just want to find out what options we have, when it comes to certain product or service.
 We want all the information we can find about it, right when we hit search.

-We want information about the names, locations, reviews, service quality, all right there.
+We want information about the names, locations, reviews, and service quality, all right there.
 Also, the time we take to make decisions has become considerably shorter.

 This brings us to Micro-Moments.
 These are moments, rather split moments, in which consumers act on an intent.
 These are not just moments that seek awareness, but ones in which the user is essentially making a decision or zeroing in on a preference.

-This is how Google explains micro moments:
+This is how Google explains micro-moments: